nlayton777/ECS193-SeniorDesignProject-FlightTracker/README.md

 ECS 193 Lowest Flight Fare Tracker

 High Priority To-Do's:
--results page
+-algorithm
+-session logout
+-comment code
+-test

+Low Priority To-Do's:
 -graph update dynamically
  and have something for when
  no results exist
-    -insert hopper
-    -button for linking
--algorithm
--session logout

-Low Priority To-Do's:
 -put MySQL queries into transactions
 -polish UI
--finalize images and logo (nina)
+-finalize images and logo

 below is the database schema